Skip to content

 }

-• Retry-After: 1 - Suggested wait time in seconds before retrying
+• Retry-After: 1 - Suggested wait time in seconds (on 429 errors only, includes jitter to prevent thundering herd)

 HTTP 503 Service Unavailable